sixman9/vcproj2cmake/README.txt

 written by Jesper Eskilson and Andreas Mohr.
 FIXME licensing (BSD)

+vcproj2cmake has been fully tested with CMake 2.6.x only, 2.8.x support will follow.

-Usage (very rough summary):
+Usage (very rough summary), with Linux/Makefile generator:
-- use existing Visual Studio project dir containing .vcproj file
+- use existing Visual Studio project source tree which contains a .vcproj file
-- in that dir, run ruby ......./vcproj2cmake.rb PROJECT.vcproj CMakeLists.txt
-  (alternatively, execute vcproj2cmake_recursive.rb to convert an entire hierarchy of .vcproj sub projects)
+- in the project source tree, run ruby [PATH_TO_VCPROJ2CMAKE]/scripts/vcproj2cmake.rb PROJECT.vcproj (alternatively, execute vcproj2cmake_recursive.rb to convert an entire hierarchy of .vcproj sub projects)
-- upon success, in that dir, run "mkdir build_toolkit1_v2.4_unicode_debug"
-- copy all required cmake/Modules, cmake/vcproj2cmake and samples to their respective paths in your project
+- copy all required cmake/Modules, cmake/vcproj2cmake and samples (provided by the vcproj2cmake source tree!) to their respective paths in your project source tree
+- after successfully converting the .vcproj file to a CMakeLists.txt, start your out-of-tree CMake builds:
+  - mkdir ../[PROJECT_NAME].build_toolkit1_v1.2.3_unicode_debug
-- cd build_toolkit1_v2.4_unicode_debug
+  - cd ../[PROJECT_NAME].build_toolkit1_v1.2.3_unicode_debug
-- cmake .. (alternatively: ccmake ..)
+  - cmake ../[PROJECT_NAME] (alternatively: ccmake ../[PROJECT_NAME])
-- make -j3 -k
+  - time make -j3 -k

 NOTE: first thing to state is: